g0lemXIV/Midterm-project-decentralized-game/casino-game-learn/README.md

 Run testrpc in terminal or ganache gui.
 You should see Mnemonic phrase ( 12 words ).
 Click on Metamask plugin and restore from seen phrase.
 Now paste mnemonic, change password and login into ethereum wallet.
 Change MetaMask test network to PrivateNetwork at port 8545.
-You should see something like this:
 ![](https://i.stack.imgur.com/GzZcI.png)

  Copy */casino-game-learn/contracts/Casino.sol* and paste in to **[remix.ethereum](http://remix.ethereum.org) compiler.**
  Change Environment to InjectedWeb3, click okey.

-Create Your contract, you should have something like this :
+Create Your contract, you should have something like this:
  ![](https://screenshotscdn.firefoxusercontent.com/images/50864fb5-ea91-4b3d-9bce-fce32767d40c.png)

  In *./util/constants/casinoContract.js* change **address** and **ABI** to Yours.